riccorte/Distributed-MapReduce-QR-Factorization/README.md

 # Distributed algorithms

 The goal of this project was to implement a **QR decomposition algorithm** for tall-and-skinny matrices that leverages Dask’s parallel computing capabilities on a cluster of machines (CloudVeneto).
-Following [this article](https://arxiv.org/abs/1301.1071), we implemented three versions of the QR decomposition algorithm:
+Following [this article](https://arxiv.org/abs/1301.1071), me and my colleagues implemented three versions of the QR decomposition algorithm:
 1) QR decomposition via Cholesky decomposition
 2) QR indirect method
 3) QR direct method